superlinked/VectorHub/docs/articles/rag_hr_chatbot.md

 - index
 - body: text of the HR policy paragraph
 - creation_date: utc timestamp when the policy was issued
-- usefulness: ratio of people who (when prompted) deem the paragraph useful
+- usefulness: ratio of employees who (when prompted) deem the paragraph useful

 ![Data frame preview](../assets/use_cases/rag_hr_chatbot/dataframepreview.png)